highmed/SmICSVisualisierung/README.md

-# Repository for the *HiGHmed Infection Control Dashboard* 2.0
+# Repository for the _HiGHmed Infection Control Dashboard_ 2.0

 [![pipeline status](https://gitlab.gcc.informatik.tu-darmstadt.de/highmed/infectioncontrolsystem2/badges/master/pipeline.svg)](https://gitlab.gcc.informatik.tu-darmstadt.de/highmed/infectioncontrolsystem2/-/commits/master)

+test

 This software allows for the visualization of disease spreading in hospitals for both bacteria and viruses.

 It consists of

 1. a web server built on Node.js ("backend"), which handles connections to the data sources and performs computations on it, and
 2. a website ("frontend") served by the same Node.js instance for the actual interaction with the data.

 See [Structure of the project](#structure-of-the-project) for details.